true-public-access/Seagull/README.md

 # begel
-this is a tool set to help with corporéité and government oversite
+this is a toolset to expodite corporate and government oversite